That's TV: Colleges

+Current entertainment channels

+That’s TV (national schedule)

+The national version of That's TV carries the same programming as available locally through Freeview, though interstitial programming takes the place of local insertion of news bulletins.
+It was formerly known as That's TV Gold.

+That’s TV 2

+That's TV 2 replaced 70s music channel That's 70s on 3 January 2024 after carrying holiday programming as That's Christmas.

+That’s TV 3

+That's TV 3 replaced That's Memories on 21 August 2024 (itself short-lived, only airing from 12 June), changing its focus from historical documentaries to a schedule like the main That's TV national channel and That's TV 2, but with a That's 60s block in the morning.
+From 17 October 2024 until 7 January 2025, it began to carry holiday content under the temporary That's Christmas branding.

+In June 2025 the channel made history on Freeview by becoming the first channel to be broadcast on a DVB-T(1) multiplex using the MPEG-4 AVC video codec, together with sound using the HE-AAC audio codec.
+This means some older DVB-T(1) TVs will not be able to decode the channel, but it will still appear in their guides.

 Music channels

 In spring 2022, That's TV acquired additional space on the limited-reach COM7 Freeview DVB-T2 multiplex and elected to launch a 24-hour music channel called That's Music.
-The channel launched on Freeview channel 92 on 13 April 2022, with the intention that when both this and the main That's TV network would be broadcasting music, a different decade would be showcased on each, and with music continuing on the new channel when That's Entertainment (the section usually made up of documentaries and old sitcoms) would be broadcast in the weekly schedules.
+The channel launched on Freeview channel 92 on 13 April 2022, with the intention that when both this and the main That's TV network are broadcasting music, a different decade would be showcased on each, and with music continuing on the new channel when That's Entertainment (the section usually made up of documentaries and old sitcoms) was being broadcast in the schedules.

 On 30 June 2022, with the COM7 multiplex closing, the music channel's name was changed to Classic Hits and its Freeview broadcast arrangements were changed, with its channel number moving up one place to channel 91.
 The channel moved to a more widely-available Freeview DVB-T broadcast multiplex, but would now broadcast on Freeview only at night.

 The 24 hour version of Classic Hits subsequently reappeared on satellite, and launched on Sky channel 366 on 2 August 2022.